jessepav/lacygoill-wiki-backup/shell/script.md

     $ alias -s md=vim
     $ if command -v md.md >/dev/null 2>&1; then echo 'md.md is a valid command!'; fi
-    md.md is a valid command!~
+    md.md is a valid command!˜

 #### Which alternative may be more reliable?